Work & Co: History

-In 2019, the company expanded its presence in Europe, opening an office in Copenhagen around the same time IKEA named Work & Co as their digital product agency-of-record.
-The same year, Work & Co acquired Tendigi, a mobile app development company.
-Three months later, they acquired data and analytics firm, Acknowledge Digital.
+In 2019, the firm expanded its presence in Europe, opening an office in Copenhagen around the same time IKEA named Work & Co as their digital product agency-of-record.
+After that, it acquired a mobile app development company, Tendigi, and a data and analytics firm, Acknowledge Digital.

-In 2022, the company opened additional offices in Los Angeles, California and Atlanta, Georgia, taking the total number of offices across the globe from six to eight.
-In April, Work & Co acquired digital product consultancy Presence, expanding the organization's capabilities and knowledge base.
+In 2022, the company opened additional offices in Los Angeles, California and Atlanta, taking the total number of offices across the globe from six to eight.
+In April, it acquired digital product consultancy Presence.

+After Work & Co laid off 8% of its staff in 2023, Accenture agreed to acquire the company the following year, without the terms of the transaction being disclosed.
+On January 22, 2024, it was announced that the Irish-American firm had completed the purchase of Work & Co.

 Processes and values

 Work & Co is known for its collaborative process with clients and being-hands on, sharing working prototypes throughout, rather than unveiling finished work.
 Projects typically have small, senior teams including company partners and founders who are hands-on active members on each project.

 Teams are dedicated to one project at a time—eliminating the need for timesheets traditional to most agencies.
 Members work cross-functionally across design, product, engineering, and QA, with active involvement of all stakeholders starting at kickoff.
 The company operates with a single P&L to encourage company-wide collaboration.
 Often, new employees are hired as suitable candidates are discovered, as opposed to waiting to meet the needs of upcoming projects.

 The company has been vocal about its stance in supporting social movements related to DACA and immigration, sanctuary cities, women's health, climate change, and voting rights.

 Through the Work & Co Fund, the company has also allocated pro bono work and resources to innovative and cause-based projects.
 Projects resulting from the 2020 pledge include Ameelio, and The Diversity in Design collaborative.